blackholeorbit/nullbit/OverTheWire_Bandit_In_Progress.md

 bandit1@bandit.labs.overthewire.org's password:
 ```
 I used the now familiar 'ls' command and located a file.
-The name was '-'.
-I tried using 'cat -' but that resulted in no response.
-I wasn't sure
+The file name was '-'.
+I tried using 'cat -' but that resulted in the command just hanging.
-how to handle this, so I hit a search engine looking for answers.
-What I discovered was that since I was using '-' after cat, it was expecting
+I wasn't sure how to handle this, so I hit a search engine looking for answers.
+What I discovered was that since I was using '-' after cat,
-a option.
-I found that using './' after cat would tell the command to look for a file by that name
+it was expecting a option.
+Using './' after cat would tell the command to look for a file by that name
-in the current director.
+in the current directory and also to not expect a option after the '-'.
 And just like that, the password was revealed!

 ```
 bandit1@bandit:~$ ls
 -